Football Manager 2023 Pep Guardiola’s Barcelona Tiki-Taka Extreme Possession Tactic 2-3-2-3 / 2-1-4-3

 In the heat of the match, it will be important to analyze the width and where you can leave space in relation to where you will close gaps for the opposition team.
 While I like to play compact leaving ‘no obvious’ gaps I tend to prioritize to instruct my team to play narrower than the opponent – forcing the opponent to utilize the flanks, since the centre (in front of the goal) is congested.

-To limit the threat in front of the goal the option is to set the defensive width to ‘Force Opposition Outside’, or ‘Invite Crosses‘ as it’s called in FM23.
+To limit the threat in front of the goal you have the option to ask the defence to sit narrower, or ‘Invite Crosses‘ as it’s called in FM23 or FM24.
 By doing this you’ll reduce the horizontal space between the defenders making it more difficult to penetrate through the centre.
 Selecting this team instruction will force the opposition to use the flanks.
+You need to analyze how the opposition plays and what may be beneficial.

 *The out of possession instructions for cross engagement is not selected by default, as you will need to consider the opposition’s shape, their goal threat from crosses and whether they are more likely to rely on width or play through the middle.